 I actually figured out the culprit(s) around the time I was 400 pages into the book.
 Not for the correct reasons though.
 There was a particular mention of the meaning of a certain term, and I guessed the culprit.
 It was the right guess but not the smart guess.

 The plot is ridiculously simple, but the way Galbraith implements it into the story is what makes this book utterly complex.
 The first murder happens when we are almost 300 pages into the story.
 Mind you, a usual whodunit is about that length in proximity.
-In Lethal White, Galbraith takes her sweet time to mull about her protagonists’ feelings and the emotional baggage they carry, the actual conversations they make with their other halves, the dense traffic of London, running commentary about politics; the corrupt Tories and the devious Democrats, in fact, every mundane detail of her protagonists’ lives.
+In Lethal White, Galbraith takes her sweet time to mull about her protagonists’ feelings and the emotional baggage they carry, the actual conversations they make with their other halves, the dense traffic of London, a running commentary about politics; the corrupt Tories and the devious Democrats, in fact, every mundane detail of her protagonists’ lives.

 But if you love to lie down and immerse yourself into a slow burning mystery with countless side plots which, no matter how hard you try, are unable to make sense until the very end; if you don’t really care about the ‘mystery part’ much but are secretly in love with the author’s magical words; if you love author’s insightful musings and her brilliant ingenuity; and last but not least, if you love the underlying romantic tension between the main protagonists and root for them to realize their love for each other soon, Lethal White is the book for you.
-That’s the thing about Cormoron Strike books anyways; it is the characterization and not the mystery, in itself, that makes the series tempting.
+That’s the thing about Cormoron Strike books anyway; it is the characterization and not the mystery, in itself, that makes the series tempting.

 With a mystery this dense (with countless sub plots), it can be hard to keep track of who has done what and why.
 My advice: don’t even try to do that.
 You gotta go with the flow, forget about the mystery, and just bask in beauty of Galbraith’s glorious writing which details even the minute aspects of protagonists’ lives.